MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition.md

 As a result of the migration, core customer data and subscriptions are moved to the new German datacenter regions.

 > [!NOTE]
-> This documentation comprises guidance for the migration of Office 365 services only.
-Customers who are running additional Azure workloads in Microsoft Cloud Deutschland must consider the [Migration guidance for Azure Germany](/azure/germany/germany-migration-main).
+> This article includes guidance for the migration of Office 365 services only.
+If you are running additional Azure workloads in Microsoft Cloud Deutschland, see the [Migration guidance for Azure Germany](/azure/germany/germany-migration-main).

 ## How to prepare for migration to Office 365 services in the new German datacenter regions